 - Make bulk meat for quick protein.
 I would say the hardest thing for most people to get accustomed to is eating more protein.
 This can take some time to get used to and some planning.
-Making sure you are spreading your protein throughout the day is vital.
-Having meat on hand can make a huge difference and keep you from having to consume a large amount of protein late at night.
+Making sure you are spreading out your protein intake throughout the day is vital.
+Having meat on hand can make a huge difference and keep you from consuming a large amount of protein late at night.

 - Tare and go.
-An easy weight to weigh your food is by putting your plate/bowl on your food scale and then as you add your foods, just tare the scale to reset it after each item.
-Then add your next item and it will weigh it.
+An easy way to weigh your food is by putting your plate/bowl on your food scale.
+As you add your foods, tare the scale to reset it after each item.
+Then add your next item and it will weigh it individually.

 - Keep it simple at first.
 Making super detailed and intricate meals with a ton of ingredients is going to make tracking macros a little harder at first.
-Stick to the basics – grill up some protein, pair with a roasted potato, some sautéed veggies, and serve with a dressing.
-I’m not saying eat boring food, but just making it easier on yourself when you start.
+Stick to the basics – grill up some protein, pair it with a roasted potato, some sautéed veggies, and serve with a dressing.
+I’m not saying to eat boring food, just make it easier on yourself when you start.
 Once you get the hang of tracking, you can totally make whatever recipes you like.

 - Try to be consistent.
 If you weigh your starchy vegetables raw, try to keep weighing them raw.
 Same with meat.
 Obviously, there will be exceptions (it’s easier to roast a bunch of potatoes and weigh them cooked throughout the week), but try to keep it consistent.
 If you weigh something cooked (like veggies or meat), I usually just take that weight divided by .75 to get the raw weight and log it that way.
-I find logging raw is more accurate, but up to you.
+I find logging raw food is more accurate, but it is up to you.
 This is more important with bigger items like meat and starchy veggies.
-Example: 6 ounces of cooked salmon – 6/.75 = 8 ounces raw.
+Example: 6 ounces of cooked salmon – 6 / .75 = 8 ounces raw.

 Best macro counting app

-With other food tracking apps, they allow users to put in entries.
+Other food-tracking apps allow users to put in entries.
 With that, there will be tons of entries for the same food, and a lot of them are inaccurate.
-This is not the case on Cronometer and they verify every entry.
+This is not the case on Cronometer, as they verify every entry.
 This leads to it being the most accurate.